RepeatModeler - 1.0.8Arian Smit, Robert Hubley - Institute for Systems Biology

 setup was P4 - 4 cpus, 2.4Ghz, 3GB Memory, and Red Hat Linux.

 The nohup is used on our machines when running long ( > 3-4 hour ) jobs.
 The output is saved to a file and the process is backgrounded.
+The -pa parameter specifies how many searches should be run in parallel.
 For typical runtimes ( can be > 2 days with this configuration ) see the run statistics section of this file.